West Des Moines Spousal Support Lawyer

 In Iowa, spousal maintenance is typically awarded on a limited basis.
 However, when the marriage was extremely long and marital assets are great, permanent support may be awarded.

-What are the Factors Affecting Spousal Support in Iowa?
+Factors Affecting Spousal Support in Iowa

 When determining whether to award alimony and setting the amount and duration of payments, courts look at a variety of factors, including: